Scroll to content

 'I have come that you may have life in all its fullness.'
 John 10:10

-At St. Mary's Bluecoat CE Primary School, we recognise that we are part of a federation of three Christian schools.
-We join together as The Trinity Federation aligned by our overarching Christian Vision; Life in all its fullness.
+At St. Mary's Bluecoat CE Primary School, we recognise that we are part of the Shropshire Church of England Academy Trust (SCEAT).
+We join together as an academy aligned by our overarching Christian Vision; Life in all its fullness.

 Recognising their historic foundation, the schools will preserve and develop their religious character in accordance with the principles of the Church of England and in partnership with the Church at parish and diocesan level.

-The schools aim to serve their community by providing an education of the highest quality within the context of Christian belief and practice.
+The school's aim is to serve their community by providing an education of the highest quality within the context of Christian belief and practice.
 They encourage an understanding of the meaning and significance of faith, and promote Christian values through the experience they offer to all their pupils.

 Mission Statement